Information Regarding Maricopa County Including the Metropolian Area of Greater Scottsdale, Arizona

 _______________

-Desert Ridge is a master planned community bordering North Scottsdale and North .
+Desert Ridge is a master planned community bordering North Phoenix and North .
 It is located south of Pinnacle Peak Road between Road and Cave Creek Road.
 Construction on the 5,700-acre community began in the late 1990s.
 Its communities include Desert Ridge Aviano and Fireside at Desert Ridge.
 The current Desert Ridge population is just over 6,000.
 Single-family homes in Desert Ridge start as low as $235,000; higher-end homes go for close to $1 million.

 _______________